Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 How will new infrastructure projects affect property prices in Dar es Salaam over 5 years?

-The top three major infrastructure projects expected to impact property prices in Dar es Salaam over the next 5 years are the BRT Lines 4 and 5 expansion, the Standard Gauge Railway connectivity through Dar es Salaam, and ongoing road and drainage improvements in emerging residential areas.
+The three main infrastructure projects expected to affect Dar es Salaam property prices over the next 5 years are BRT expansion, the Dar es Salaam port upgrade and airport-linked transport improvements.

 How will population growth and other factors impact property values in Dar es Salaam in 5 years?